noamokman/eslint-config-noamokman/README.md

 #### Test [`noamokman/test`](test.json)

-Use this for your mocha tests
+Use this for your jest tests

 ```json
 {